WowSuchRicky/CS739/udp_in_c/README.md

-## What's Here?
+## What's here?
-1. Simple UDP library (it's not reliable yet!)
+1. Simple UDP library (unreliable + reliable APIs)
 2. Client for sending message to server
-3. Server for receiving messages and sending reply
+3. Server for receiving messages and sending acknowledgment
+4. Measurements results from various experiments (see below)

-## To Use:
+## To use:

 1. make all